Armed Forces (Prevention of Discrimination) Bill

 Groups Affected

-- Individuals convicted of crimes against service personnel: These individuals face increased sentences under this bill.
+- Offenders: Individuals convicted of crimes against service personnel will face harsher penalties.

 Powered by nyModel